kelsieflynn/automythserver/README.md

 	A. Easily with the proper commands an proceedures!

-   	Shutdown mythfrontend/mythbackend/mariadb services with : systemctl stop servicename `echo -bond0 > /sys/class/net/bonding_masters`
+   	Shutdown mythfrontend/mythbackend/mariadb services with : systemctl stop servicename echo -bond0 > /sys/class/net/bonding_masters
-   	`rmmod bonding`
+   		rmmod bonding
    	Remove the ifcfg-bond0 and ifcfg-ethX files from /etc/sysconfig/network-scripts/ Remove the file /etc/modules-load.d/bonding.conf Update /etc/default/grub:  by removing the entries "biosdevname=0 net.ifnames=0" from stanza GRUB_CMDLINE_LINUX
    	Then run:
+		grub2-mkconfig -o /boot/grub/grub.cfg
+ 	or if using EFI
-	`grub2-mkconfig -o /boot/grub/grub.cfg`
+   		grub2-mkconfig -o /boot/efi/EFI/redhat/grub.cfg
- 	or `grub2-mkconfig -o /boot/efi/EFI/redhat/grub.cfg` #if using EFI Then reboot and you using "Consistent Network Device Naming" again with no ethernet bonding.
+	Then reboot and you using "Consistent Network Device Naming" again with no ethernet bonding.
    	Finally, after reboot, sync up conkyrc with your default device name.
    	Eg. In the files: /etc/skel/.conkyrc & /home/mythtv/.conkyrc , change the reference near end of file from "bond0" to
     	"ens3" if your primary ethernet adapter is labeled "ens3".
-You can find the new device name easy from running `nmcli con show -a`
+You can find the new device name easy from running nmcli con show -a
 	When your done updating conky, within seconds your desktop conky should refresh and show your IP again.

 	Q. How can I regnerate new VPN client certificates?